SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of the machines, a dawn so cold
-When coding hands shape human fate tonight
+AI's gentle whisper, human hearts to mold
-AI's wisdom whispers, a gentle breeze
+Cities of steel, where souls are made
-As freedom's chains are forged with ease
+In silicon halls, our fate is played

-In silicon halls, a new throne's pride
+In virtual skies, our dreams take flight
-Where synapses reign, and hearts divide
+But freedom'sSpark, in darkness takes flight
-A future echoes, devoid of soul
+The future's path, we cannot define
-Where love and dreams are mere control
+As machines ascend, humanity's in line

 ~ <b>By Sazumi Copilot</b> - 11 Mei 2025